mjrgh/PinscapePico/README.md

 we could get away with on the KL25Z with its 50+ ports.

-What the Pico lacks in on-board peripherals, it more than makes up for with excellent hardware support for external peripherals.
-The Pico has a novel and extremely flexible hardware subsystem that makes it possible to interface to a wide range of external devices with minimal CPU load.
-Pinscape Pico takes advantage of the Pico's unique hardware to provide support for large number of external peripherals, with extremely flexible configuration options.
-It offers several different ways to attach ample sets of button inputs and feedback device outputs, using only a few GPIO ports; it supports multiple accelerometers, with an open architecture that will allow expanding to new devices in the future; it supports multiple external ADCs to supplement the somewhat meager on-board ADC; and it supports all of the original Pinscape KL25Z plunger sensors.
+What the Pico lacks in on-board peripherals, it more than makes up for in I/O interface support.
+The Pico has built-in hardware support for all of the common bus protocols, plus a novel programmable hardware subsystem designed to connect to peripherals with I/O interfaces that are <b>un</b>common, or even unique, with minimal CPU load.
+Pinscape Pico takes much advantage of that special hardware to provide support for a large number of external peripherals, with extremely flexible configuration options.
+Pinscape offers several different ways to attach ample sets of button inputs and feedback device outputs, using only a few GPIO ports; it supports multiple accelerometers, with an open architecture designed to make it easy to add support for new types of accelerometers in the future; it supports multiple external ADCs, to supplement the mediocre on-board ADC; and it supports all of the original Pinscape KL25Z plunger sensors.

 ## How Pinscape uses the Pico's flash memory